-Many of these procedures may be new to your organization, or have changed significantly during your ISO 50001 project.
+Many of these procedures may be new to your organization or have changed significantly during your ISO 50001 project.
 Now that they are actually in use, you will most likely find areas that can be improved.
 Make improvements using the Corrective and Preventive Action process and the document revision process.

 Conduct Internal Audits

 Schedule internal audits to cover all areas of the organization before your Registration Audit.
 Allow time to take corrective action on any findings.
-A robust and effective internal audit program is one of the best tools to finding and correcting shortcomings in the EnMS before your Registration Audit.
+A robust and effective internal audit program is one of the best tools for finding and correcting shortcomings in the EnMS before your Registration Audit.
 You will need to train a team of internal auditors.
 Internal Auditor Training Materials Package allows you to do that yourself, in-house.

 Hold frequent Management Review meetings